- Nationality: India

 |1||03 Dec - 06 Dec,2020||Jeev Milkha Singh Invitational 2020 presented by TAKE||CUT||2||₹ 16,74,750|

 |2||17 Dec - 20 Dec,2020||Tata Steel Tour Championship 2020||CUT||11||₹ 2,87,250|

-• Anirban Lahiri claimed a tied sixth at the PGA Tour’s Corales Puntacana Resort & Club Championship during the 2021 season.
+• Anirban Lahiri claimed tied third at the Barbasol Championship, was fifth at the Valero Texas Open and tied sixth at the Corales Puntacana Resort & Club Championship during the 2021 PGA Tour season.

 • Anirban took the runners-up spot at the PGTI’s Jeev Milkha Singh Invitational 2020 Presented by TAKE Sports.
 He lost to Karandeep Kochhar on the third playoff hole.

 • In the 2019 PGA Tour season, Lahiri secured just one top-10, a tied 10th place at the Mayakoba Golf Classic.
 He lost his card in 2019 but fought his way back into the PGA Tour by claiming one of the 50 tour cards on offer in the Korn Ferry Tour Finals after he registered back-to-back top-10s in the first two events of the Korn Ferry Tour Finals.